karinzaa/JunctionKanshi/README.md

 ## Objective
 To develop a system that detects traffic congestion at junctions, enabling efficient traffic management and timely intervention.

-## Core Components
-1. **Sensors and Cameras:** Deployed at junctions to monitor traffic flow and density.
-2. **Data Processing Unit:** Analyzes data from sensors and cameras, detecting congestion patterns.
-3. **User Interface:** Displays real-time traffic data for public use and traffic management teams.

-## Technology Stack
-- **IoT Devices:** For real-time data collection.
-- **Machine Learning Algorithms:** To analyze traffic patterns and predict jams.
-- **Cloud Computing:** For data storage and processing.

 ## Stakeholders

 1. **Traffic controller**